judithmorgan/chemicals-in-cosmetics/README.md

 The primary purpose of the CSCP is to collect information on hazardous and potentially hazardous ingredients in cosmetic products sold in California and to make this information available to the public.

+My goal is to identify any insights found from the data that might be helpful to a makeup user who wants to be more proactive about using products with cleaner ingredients and to support companies with that goal.

 ## Process